Some of us think Summer is the time to slack off.

 Some Big Band recorded a live album in Puerto Rico in the 1950s.
 LPs cost 25 cents each…I actually debated about whether or not I should buy this.
 I don’t know what gets into me sometimes.
-(I didn’t buy it.
-Now I have non-buyers regret. )
+I bought it.

-I loved these chairs, though, but I didn’t buy them either.
+I loved these chairs, though, but I didn’t buy them.

-I almost didn’t go look at the books because I just cleaned out hundreds of books from my bookcases in January and I’ve been hauling piles of books to the library’s second hand book shop for months and lordy, I Do Not Need More Books.
+I almost didn’t go look at the books because lordy, I Do Not Need More Books.

 Especially a book that looks a dull as this one:

 My first impression of this book, judging it by its cover, was that this was an old guide book from the early 1980s to some Eastern European country.
-It looks totally un-enticing and I would have let it remain in the Bargain Bin of 20 cent hardback books…but I noticed that there was a little Union Jack flag on the bottom corner with an English translation of the title.
+It looks totally un-enticing and I would have let it remain in the Bargain Bin of 20 cent hardback books…but I noticed that there was a little Union Jack flag on the bottom corner , meaning that this had an English translation inside.